marquee/static-sdk/docs/Configuration.md

 Static sites are deployed to [Amazon S3](http://aws.amazon.com/s3/).
 The configuration needs these properties to do so: `AWS_BUCKET`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.
-The given key MUST have — and SHOULD only have — `s3:PutObject` and `s3:PutObjectAcl` permissions on the publication’s bucket.
+The given key MUST have — and SHOULD only have — `s3:ListBucket`, `s3:DeleteObject`, `s3:GetObject`, `s3:PutObject`, and `s3:PutObjectAcl` permissions on the publication’s bucket and the bucket’s contents.

 The permissions can be managed on the
 [IAM User control panel](https://console.aws.amazon.com/iam/home?#users).
 A